yingdanlu/yingdanlu/_pages/research.md

 "<b>Fake News Detection: Combating Image Manipulation in Political News,"</b> funded by [The Program on Democracy and the Internet](https://pacscenter.stanford.edu/research/program-on-democracy-and-the-internet/)

 ## Selected Conference Presentations
-Lu, Y. & Pan, J. (2020, May).
+Lu, Y. & Pan, J. (2020, September).
 Capturing Clicks: How the Chinese Government Uses Clickbait to Compete for Visiblity.
 In "Chinese Politics Mini-Conference" at <i>American Political Science Association Annual Meeting<i>.

 Lu, Y. & Pan, J. (2020, May).
 Capturing Clicks: How the Chinese Government Uses Clickbait to Compete for Visiblity.
 In panel "Propaganda in the computational age: disinformation and beyond" at <i>International Communication Association’s 70th Annual Conference<i>. ([Panel video](https://player.vimeo.com/video/416684754))